-Despite the fact that hepatitis B vaccines have been available for more than two decades, infection with the hepatitis B virus (“HBV”) remains a worldwide health problem.
+Hepatitis B vaccines have been available for more than two decades, but infection with the hepatitis B virus (“HBV”) remains a worldwide health problem.
 Globally, more than two billion individuals present with serological evidence of HBV infection.
 Of these, 240 million are chronic carriers and approximately 780,000 hepatitis B-related deaths occur annually.

-Second-generation hepatitis B vaccines have been shown to have good efficacy in preventing infection, however, many individuals do not respond to currently available vaccines.
-Hepatitis B vaccine failure is often explained by immunosenescence (the gradual deterioration of the immune system brought on by aging) and immunosuppression, or by comorbidities such as obesity, renal failure, HIV infection, and diabetes.
+Second-generation hepatitis B vaccines, which use the HBV surface S antigen to create an immunologic response in vaccine recipients, have been shown to effectively prevent infection in young individuals.
+Older persons, however, do not respond as well to these currently licensed vaccines.
+Hepatitis B vaccine failure is often explained by immunosenescence (the gradual deterioration of the immune system brought on by aging), or by immunosuppression, including conditions such as obesity, renal failure, HIV infection, and diabetes.

 About Hepatitis B

 The immune system becomes less effective as individuals age.
 Aging is associated with accumulating functional defects at multiple levels of the immune system, which increase susceptibility to infectious diseases, reduce response to vaccination, and increase the risk of developing severe or complicated illnesses as a result of infection.